-There are varying types of endoscopic procedures and usually are named after the cavity or hollow organ being investigated.
+There are various types of endoscopic procedures and usually, are named after the cavity or hollow organ being investigated.
 However, the ones commonly used in gynaecological cases are Hysteroscopy and Laparoscopy.

 The hysteroscopy is followed by gentle curetting (scraping) of the lining of the womb.
 This is sent for microscopic assessment to the pathology department.
 Infection and hormonal abnormalities in the lining of the womb can be diagnosed and then treated, thereby improving the success of IVF.